Slamy/Wiki_MiSTer/Bluetooth.md

     - You can SSH to the MiSTer and run `hcitool dev` to see if your BT dongle is recognized.
     - `hcitool scan` will scan and print a list of recognized Bluetooth clients.
     - `btpair` starts the same Bluetooth pairing script accessible via F11 in the MiSTer menu.
 - MiSTer may not pair with Bluetooth controllers if other BT devices are present and scanning, such as Samsung Smart TVs.
-Temporarily unplug these devices from power to complete pairing; afterwards you can turn them back on.
+Turn these devices off to complete pairing; afterwards you can turn them back on.

 ## Wiimote
 Wiimote is supported natively from Linux release 20190510.
 It needs to be paired just like any other BT device.
 You must use red sync button on the back of Wiimite (Pairing by buttons 1+2 doesn't work!).